 Be fully admitted to the Professional Education Unit/Teacher Education and is in good standing (G.P.A. of 2.5 or better).

-Has completed the required specialty area (teaching content) and professional courses including EDUC 4400: Preparation for Student Teaching/Internship.
+Has completed the required specialty area (teaching content) and professional courses.

 Has applied for Admission to Student Teaching by attending the Pre-Student Teaching seminar the preceding semester.

-Has filed an Application for Teacher Certification after completing the Student Teaching Experience.

 Is covered by Professional Liability Insurance.
 (Inexpensive insurance coverage is usually acquired through Professional Association Membership and proof of medical insurance).

-Has passed the GACE Basic Skills examination, including unconditional admission to Teacher Education.
+Has passed the GACE Basic Skills examination.

+Has completed EDUC 2199 Orientation to Teacher Education.

 Has completed Clinical Experience (30 hours) prior to Student Teaching (EDUC 4400 Prep for Teaching).

-Has completed a full year of Student Teaching prior to Graduation.

 INTERNSHIP AND PRACTICUM COURSES